How to defer your tax payment

 In case you’ve received a payment demand, call the office that sent you the letter to discuss your options for deferring any overdue tax payments.

 In the case that you haven’t received a payment demand, call the Payment Support Service to set up an arrangement.

 Deferring tax payments may make sense for your business in some situations, but it comes with its own set of consequences.

-If you choose to make delayed tax payments in January 2021 instead of paying on the initial deadline in July 2020, know that you’ll now have to make this payment along with the other tax bills due next year.
+If you chose to make delayed tax payments in January 2021 instead of paying on the initial deadline in July 2020, you’ll have had to make this payment along with the other tax bills due this year.

-If you’re unable to pay your business tax due to the coronavirus or any other reasons, you certainly have the option to defer your tax payments, provided you abide by HMRC’s guidelines.
+If you’re unable to pay your business tax due to the coronavirus or any other reasons, it might be worth considering tax deferment, provided you abide by HMRC’s guidelines.

-If your business hasn’t been adversely affected by COVID-19, it’s a good idea to still pay your tax payments on time to avoid facing cash flow issues in the future.
+If your business hasn’t been adversely affected by COVID-19, it’s still a good idea to still fulfill your tax payments on time to avoid facing cash flow issues in the future.

 Photo by Ekaterina Bolovtsova, published on Pexels